 Add Polynomial-Fit FB

-STEP 1:Add a Polynomial-Fit FB to the graphic-area
+STEP 1:Add a Polynomial-Fit FB to the graphics-area

 Add Polynomial-Fit FB